With Catchr, you can populate different database types:

 Choose the fields you want to import.

 The left column is the field ID, and the right column is the field name.
-You can rename the field name if necessary.
+You can rename the field if necessary.

 Then, select the partition field, which is usually the Date field.